thatvirdiguy/thatvirdiguy.github.io/_posts/2023-12-11-an-introduction-to-secure-software-development.md

 **01: Building the application**

 Let’s start with building the application that would be the cornerstone of this exercise.
 I’m creating a simple Nodejs app, with one GET endpoint and one POST endpoint, so that we cover at least the basics.
-The GET endpoint returns a simple message when called while the POST endpoint returns the hypotenuse of a right triangle when provided with the lengths of the other two sides.
+The GET endpoint returns a simple message when called, while the POST endpoint returns the hypotenuse of a right triangle when provided with the lengths of the other two sides.

 We begin by setting the project up, which requires [initializing npm](https://docs.npmjs.com/cli/v6/commands/npm-init) at the root of our directory.
 This creates [the package.json](https://docs.npmjs.com/cli/v10/configuring-npm/package-json) file in the directory, which specifies, essentially, the metadata for the project and, of course, all its dependencies.